 Envision Avila is the work program and community workshop series created to inform and develop a new comprehensive Community Plan in Avila.
 Community Plans are an integral part of the San Luis Obispo County’s General Plan.
-Community Plans manage land uses and guide land use decisions for the next 20 years.
+Community Plans manage land uses and guide land use decisions until 2050.
 The Avila Community Plan will specifically focus on the region within the Avila Urban Reserve Line (URL).

 Continuum of Care Program is administered by the Department of Social Services.
 Please visit their site for more information.

 On December 4, 2018, the Board incorporated the County CEQA Guidelines Update into the Housing Initiatives Package as recommended by the Housing Coalition and directed staff to bring forward these revisions along with the proposed changes to the Inclusionary Housing Ordinance and Affordable Housing Fund.
 The Department recommends the following changes to the County’s CEQA Guidelines:

 - Request for Proposal Process – allow the applicant to provide input on proposals during the consultant selection process.

 - Billing Transparency – ensure billing details are discussed with the applicant.

 - Project Description Confirmation– ensure the applicant has formally agreed to the final project description to ensure accuracy in the EIR.